mmiah00/Battleship/README.md

 ## Other information
 ### Bugs
 Exporting isn't quite there yet.
-When entering '.' or '..' to export history file, it instead gets copied or renamed to a file called '.' or '..' as a dot file.
+When entering '.' or '..' to export history file, it instead gets content copied or renamed to a file called '.' or '..' as a dot file.